JRL-CARI-CNR-UNIBS/l2p/README.md

 client = OpenAI(api_key=os.environ.get('OPENAI_API_KEY', None)) # REPLACE WITH YOUR OWN OPENAI API KEY model = GPT_Chat(client=client, engine="gpt-4o-mini")

-domain_description = """BlocksWorld is a planning domain in artificial intelligence.
+domain_desc = """BlocksWorld is a planning domain in artificial intelligence.
 A mechanical robot arm that can pick and place the blocks...""" role = """Your role is to...""" technique = """Your technique is...
 CoT""" examples = ["example_1", "example_2", "..."]